Skip to content

 annotations:

-summary: "High latency on Sockudo"
+summary: "High broadcast latency on {{ $labels.instance }}"

-description: "95th percentile latency is {{ $value }}s"
+description: "95th percentile broadcast latency is {{ $value }}ms for {{ $labels.recipient_count_bucket }} recipient bucket"

-- alert: SockudoQueueBacklog
+- alert: SockudoVeryHighBroadcastLatency

 for: 2m